Sitamarhi: Transportation

-National Highway 77 connects Sitamarhi to Mehsi, Muzaffarpur and Patna, and other roads connect the city to adjoining districts.
-National Highway 227 runs towards Sheohar in the west and the border town Bhitthamore in the east.
+National Highway 227 connects Sitamarhi to Sheohar and Mehsi, Bihar, and other roads connect the city and National Highway 77 connects Sitamarhi to Muzaffarpur and Patna, and other roads connect the city to adjoining districts.
 State highways link Sitamarhi to Madhubani district in the east.

 Sitamarhi Junction railway station is a five-platform station on the Darbhanga–Raxaul–Narkatiaganj line, which was converted to broad gauge in February 2014.
 Another broad-gauge track connects Sitamarhi to Muzaffarpur.
 Direct train services are available from Sitamarhi Junction to cities including New Delhi, Kolkata, Varanasi, Lucknow, Guwahati, Hyderabad, Kanpur, and Mumbai.

 The nearest airport to Sitamarhi is the Darbhanga Airport, about 82 km away.

 Sitamarhi is connected to cities in and around Bihar by state-owned transport services.
 Many private buses (both AC and non-AC) operate between Sitamarhi and Patna.